 The University of Texas did a study and found that diet soda drinkers were 65 percent more likely to be overweight than people who never drank soda.
 Remarkably, they were even heavier than people who drank regular soda.

-All of this leading to diet soda drinkers having a higher incidence of metabolic syndrome which can lead to Diabetes.
+All of this leading to diet soda drinkers having a higher incidence of metabolic syndrome which can lead to Blood Sugar Fluctuations.

 5: They’re All Artificial: